 This course addresses health and wellness principles as they pertain to physical inactivity.
 Students will explore, analyze, and reflect upon their own lifestyles, specifically examining the impact of behavioral choices on their own health and wellness.
-Some relevant course topics include: fitness, nutrition, stress management, sleep, wearable technology, aging, and obesity.
+Content includes a Breath work book club.
+Some relevant course topics include: fitness, nutrition, nutrition analysis stress management, sleep, wearable technology, aging, and obesity.